 We support MUSE sales in the United States through a small direct sales force targeting major accounts.
 Telephone marketers also focus on urologists who prescribe MUSE.
 Physician and patient information/help telephone lines are available to answer additional questions that may arise after reading the inserts or after actual use of the product.
+The sales force actively participates in national urologic and sexual dysfunction forums and conferences, such as the American Urological Association annual and regional meetings and the International Society for Impotence Research.
 There can be no assurance that our sales programs will effectively maintain or potentially increase current sales levels.
 There can be no assurance that demand for MUSE will continue or that we will be able to adequately support sales of MUSE in the United States in the future.